-This question comes in from Kimberly:
+This question about identifying your writing genre comes in from Kimberly:

 I find identifying the genre to be very difficult.
 What if your novel is a mash-up of two different genres?
 Is it bad to mention this?
 What about saying something like, “YA suspense with paranormal elements”?
 Any guidance you could give would be much appreciated!

 What is Writing Genre?

 You’ve heard of writing genre, even if you haven’t tried to determine writing genre for your own work.
 Books are referred to as “fantasy” if they have strong worldbuilding and elements of magic, “paranormal” if they feature creatures like vampires or ghosts, “romance” if a love relationship is at their core, and “sci-fi” if there’s a strong technology aspect.